Click to email me

 Pictures taken by survivors of the warship listing to port, before sinking, with orange rafts floating nearby, became one of the lasting images of the war, prompting the Sun headline: "Gotcha!"

 Protests about the action were led by Tam Dalyell, the former far left, anti war, Labour MP, who claimed the sinking had been ordered for political reasons by Lady Thatcher to destroy the last hopes of a peace plan being pursued in Peru by Perez de Cuellar, the Peruvian Secretary General of the UN, and Al Haig, the US Secretary of State.
+(The Capt of the Belgrano, around 2017, admitted that he WAS heading for the british ships, he was not steaming away from the Islands but towards, and had every intention of attack.
+He also said that if he had been the captain of the submarine, he would have done exactly the same thing).

 Lord Parkinson denied this.
 "It was nothing to do with that.
 It was unanimous that if we had let the Belgrano go and it had sunk a carrier, we would all have been finished.
 We would all have had to stand down, if we had presided over the death of hundreds of British sailors and had the chance to avert it.